OniDaito/ChimeraXTempy/README.markdown

 Scores and messages appear in the *log* screen.

+The NMI score can be calculated by selecting two models, a model and a map or two maps.
+Clicking on the the NMI score button will print the resulting score in the *log* screen.
+The variables for the nmi score include *Res.* *Res.2* (the resolution of the first and second selected items respectively), *c1* and *c2* (the contour values for the first and second selected items respectively).

 ### Command-line tools
 Inside ChimeraX with the command line, you can compute the sccc with the following command